anngroong/podcasts/content/episode/449-sergei-melkonian-israel-iran-crackdown-on-armenian-opposition-pashinyan-in-istanbul.md

 - Pashinyan’s June 13 visit to Istanbul and quiet meeting with Erdogan and Aliyev.
 - OIC’s “Istanbul Declaration” includes sharp anti-Armenian language.
 - Turkish-Azeri military drills in Nakhichevan amid regional war.
-- PERSONTAL THOUGHTS FROM THE PARTICIPANTS
-  - Hovik: Shout out to Brian Berletic for excellent geopolitical coverage
-  - Sergei: Israel-Iran war was an important test for South Caucasus and Armenia
 - THE KITCHEN SINK
   - Crackdown on opposition figures tied to the ARF and the Srbazan Movement.
   - Arrest of billionaire Samvel Karapetyan after defending the Armenian Church